tylercecil/blog/posts/2020-02-13-reference.md

 ---
 title: What's In A Name?
 subtitle: Problems with Reference
+abstract: If two things are equal, they can always replace each other, no?
-abstract: Are "the number of Godfather Movies" and "3" the same thing?
-We tend to hope so, but what about my friend Alison, who thinks there is only 1 Godfather movie?
-Are "Alison thinks the number of Godfather Movies is 1" and "Alison thinks 3 is 1" the same sentences?
+  Well, "the number of Godfather Movies" equals "3".
+My friend Alison only knows the first movie.
+Why is it that I might say *"Alison thinks the number of Gadfather Movies is 1"*, but I wouldn't say *"Alison thinks 3 is 1"?*
 note: |
-  **News:** I've decided to bring comments up.
-I'm using [Commento](https://commento.io/), which is not a free service.
-If people seem to use it, I'll figure out how to keep it up (would anyone be interested in hosting a Commento server for me?).
+  **News:** Comments exist now, powered by [Commento](https://commento.io/)!
+  Leaving a comment would really mean a lot to me --- it will help keep me motivated to keep this research diary up!

+  **News:** You can now subscribe via email, powered by [BlogTrottr](https://blogtrottr.com/) (really, that means if you don't know what to do with an RSS feed, I took care of it for you).
+Subscribing would mean a lot, too!

+  *Thanks for the support!*

 references:
 - id: quine
   type: article-journal